🔍 How to Screen Tenants

 💳 Credit Report Red Flags

-• Active collections — especially for rent, utilities, or housing-related debts
+• Active collections, especially for rent, utilities, or any housing-related debt

 • High debt-to-income ratio suggesting financial overextension